phparkitect/arkitect/README.md

     }
 ```

-## What kind of rules can I enforce with Arkitekt
+## What kind of rules can I enforce with Arkitect

 Currently you can check if a class:
  - implements an interface